James Valentine (broadcaster)

-James Matthew Valentine (born 1962) is an Australian musician, and radio and television presenter.
-As a saxophonist he was a member of Jo Jo Zep (1982), Models (1984–87) and Absent Friends (1989–90).
+James Matthew Valentine (12 September 1961 – 22 April 2026) was an Australian musician, and radio and television presenter.
+As a saxophonist, he was a member of Jo Jo Zep (1982), Models (1984–87), and Absent Friends (1989–90).

 Early life and education

-James Matthew Valentine was born in Ballarat, Victoria.
+James Matthew Valentine was born on 12 September 1961 in Ballarat, Victoria.
 His father was a car salesman and his mother taught elocution and was a part-time radio announcer.
-He has two older brothers.
-He attended Ballarat Grammar School where he learned saxophone, he described his performances in the local area, "a really bad jazz rock fusion gig."
-In the early 1980s Valentine relocated to Melbourne to attend university, he later recalled "First year I spent studying, and then I started getting gigs, and I didn't pay much attention to uni after that because I wanted to be a jazz musician."
+He had two older brothers.

+He attended Ballarat Grammar School where he learned saxophone, performing in the local area.
+In the early 1980s Valentine relocated to Melbourne to attend university, but after getting gigs from his second year onwards, "didn't pay much attention to uni after that because [he] wanted to be a jazz musician".

 Music career

 In 1982, Valentine joined Joe Camilleri's group, Jo Jo Zep.

-Valentine, on saxophone, and Kate Ceberano (of I'm Talking), on lead vocals, were members of Diana Boss and the Extremes, a covers band which performed The Supremes material.
+Valentine, on saxophone, and Kate Ceberano (later a member of I'm Talking), on lead vocals, were members of Diana Boss and the Extremes, a covers band which performed The Supremes material.
 Other members included James Freud (of Models) on bass guitar, Barton Price (also of Models) on drums and Zan Abeyratne (of I'm Talking, with Ceberano) on co-lead vocals.
 He described his experience, "The rhythm section of that band was The Models.
 When that finished, they asked me to go on tour with them and then I never left.
 All of a sudden I was in this pop band wearing black leather jackets."

-Valentine joined Models in late 1984, when they relocated to Sydney and he played saxophone with them until 1987, the group broke up in June of the following year.
+He joined Models in late 1984, when they relocated to Sydney and he played saxophone with them until 1987, the group broke up in June of the following year.
 As a member of Models he appears on their studio albums, Out of Mind, Out of Sight (September 1985) and Models' Media (October 1986).

-Valentine joined Absent Friends on saxophone and clarinet in 1989, they recorded a lone album, Here's Looking Up Your Address (April 1990).
+Valentine joined Absent Friends on saxophone and clarinet in 1989.
+They recorded an album, Here's Looking Up Your Address (April 1990).
 He also worked for Wendy Matthews (ex-Models, Absent Friends) on her debut solo album, Émigré (November 1990).

+On 27 October 2010, Valentine as a member of the Models, was inducted into the ARIA Hall of Fame, in a presentation by Matthews, who was also a member of the band.The line-up of Duffield, Ferrie, Kelly, Mason, Price and Valentine performed "I Hear Motion" and "Evolution" at the induction ceremony.